Gremagol/EneCMDList/index.md

 #Ene Documentation
 This is the Ene-Bot.
 She's basically a clone of the NadekoBot.

-But Shinoa has everything enabled.
-Even music! :o
+But she has everything enabled. .gc, music, nsfw, etc. :o

 Thanks to [Kwoth](https://github.com/Kwoth/NadekoBot) for making this awesome bot!